Adlink-ROS/sensor_trigger/README.md

 ## Introduction

-This repository provides a ROS2 package for generating sensor trigger signals on a Jetson AGX Xavier.
-It is specifically designed for use with the ADLINK ROSCube RQX-58G, providing pin mapping for the GPIO which are internally connected to the FPGA which controls FSYNC for the built-in GMSL deserializers.
+This repository provides a ROS2 package for generating sensor trigger signals on a Jetson AGX Orin.
+It is specifically designed for use with the ADLINK ROScube RQX-59G, providing pin mapping for the GPIO which are internally connected to the FPGA which controls FSYNC for the built-in GMSL deserializers.

 ## Requirements

-- ECU: Jetson Xavier AGX from NVIDIA Corp.
+- ECU: RQX-59G (Jetson AGX Orin)
-  - The software in this package is pre-configured for use with ROSCube RQX-58G from ADLINK, although it can be modified to run hardware triggers by using different GPIO on any Jetson Xavier AGX based ECU.
-The remainder of this document assumes that the user is working with an RQX-58G.
+  - The software in this package is pre-configured for use with ROScube RQX-59G from ADLINK.
-- OS: Ubuntu 18.04 or higher
+- OS: Ubuntu 20.04 or higher
 - ROS2: Galactic Geochelone
-  - With current BSP versions, Ubuntu 18.04 must be run on Jetson Xavier AGX within a docker environment.
-Please refer to [tier4/perception_ecu_container](https://github.com/tier4/perception_ecu_container) for how to prepare the OS and ROS2 environment.

 ## Installation